OSSPhilippines/freefolio/README.md

 ## 😤 I own the content in your templates

-If any of the content from our collection is own by you or your organization and it has no proper attribution to the owner, please send us an email at opensourcesoftwareph@gmail.com.
-This happens sometimes and we apologize if we overlooked it.
+If any of the content from our collection is owned by you or your organization and has no proper attribution to the owner, please send us an email at opensourcesoftwareph@gmail.com.
+This happens sometimes and we apologize for the oversight.

 ## 🎯 Contributing